Treaty of Belgrade: Treaty

 After some further negotiations, the final peace treaty was concluded on 18 September.
 It was also signed in the Grand vizier's camp near Belgrade.
 By the Treaty of Belgrade, the Habsburgs agreed to cede three provinces to the Ottomans: the Banat of Craiova (modern Oltenia), the Kingdom of Serbia with Belgrade, and Bosnian section of Posavina.
 All of those territories were previously gained for the Habsburg Monarchy by the Treaty of Passarowitz in 1718, and remained under Habsburg rule until 1739.
 New demarcation line, under the Treaty of Belgrade, was set at the rivers Sava and Danube.

 The Treaty of Belgrade effectively ended the existence of the Habsburg-held Kingdom of Serbia, which had existed since 1718.
-Retreat of Habsburg forces was also followed by a major Serbian migration from regions that were ceded to the Ottomans.
-Those Serbian territories would await the next Habsburg-Ottoman war (1788–1791) to be again temporarily occupied by Habsburg forces in 1788-1789, with the help of Serbian rebels.
+Th retreat of Habsburg forces was followed by a major Serbian migration from the territories ceded to the Ottoman Empire.
+These Serbian lands remained under Ottoman rule until the next Habsburg-Ottoman war (1788–1791), during which they were again temporarily occupied by Habsburg forces in 1788–1789, with the support of Serbian rebels.

 The treaty is also notable for being one of the last international treaties to be written in Latin.